VEDAMNT/Automated_Timetable_Generator/README.md

 * **Conflicts Not Detected:** Verify teacher names are identical across classes (case-sensitive).
 * **Slow Generation:** For large datasets, consider using a constraint solver like `python-constraint`.

-## License

-MIT License.
-See LICENSE for details.

 ## Contact

-For issues or contributions, open a GitHub issue or pull request at <repository-url>.
+For issues or contributions, open a GitHub issue or pull request.